 Summary: This paper presents a framework for occupational therapists to evaluate and treat handwriting difficulties in children, focusing on the integration of motor, sensory, perceptual, and cognitive functions.

-Outline: The article discusses the comprehensive assessment of handwriting and the development of remedial programs, stressing the critical role of occupational therapists in improving handwriting skills and addressing poor handwriting in children with learning disorders.
+Outline: The article discusses the comprehensive assessment of handwriting and the development of remedial programmes, stressing the critical role of occupational therapists in improving handwriting skills and addressing poor handwriting in children with learning disorders.

 5. Identification and Rating of Developmental Dysgraphia by Handwriting Analysis (J. Mekyska et al., 2017)